I-am-PUID-0/pdrcrd/README.md

  - rclone_RD flags passed from docker-compose
  - Fuse.conf allow_other applied within the container vs. the host
  - Plex server values passed to plex_debrid settings.json from docker-compose
+ - Automatic update of plex_debrid to the latest version

 ## Docker Hub
 A prebuilt image is hosted on [docker hub](https://hub.docker.com/r/iampuid0/pdrcrd)